santagaz/forcer/README.md

     ...

 ### Command line examples
-If you already filled configuration.yml correctly then deployments are much faster.
+If users already filled configuration.yml correctly then deployments are much faster.
 Here is a sample command to start deployment of a project in current folder:

     $(master): forcer deploy --dest dest_alias_in_configuration_yml

-If you want to call validation-only request then, since it is part of "deploy" soap call, you need to just add flag --checkOnly :
+In case users want to call validation-only request then, since it is part of "deploy" soap call, they need to simply dd flag --checkOnly :

     $(master): forcer deploy --dest dest_alias_in_configuration_yml --checkOnly